All Episodes

 Oil as the big demon.

-How he's going to eliminate the need for all of the oil from the Middle East and from Venezuela.
+Now, the next soundbite, this sound bite is the one in which he explains how he's going to do it, how he's going to eliminate the need for all of the oil from the Middle East and from Venezuela.

-To do this, we're going to invest $150 billion over the next decade and leverage billions of dollars more in private capital to harness American energy and create five million jobs in the process.
+To do this, we're going to invest $150 billion over the next decade and leverage billions of dollars more in private capital to harness American energy and create 5 million jobs in the process.

 Jobs that cannot be outsourced, good paying jobs that will be created right here in Indiana and all across the United States of America.

-Oh, yeah, right oh, right, oh, right, oh, right on.
+Oh, yeah, right, right, oh, right on, right on.

 Pipe Dream City.